-TITLE OF Training / OBJECTIVES VENUE PARTIC CIPANTS PARTICIPANTS DATE SERVICE SEMINAR MALE FEMALE PROVIDER Seminar on Personal Leadership By the end of this training participants will be able to gain knowledge and skills on Personal Leadership.
-Online via Zoom 37 28 65 Head Office officers and employees April 18, 2023 Philippine Crop Insurance Corporation Developmental Conversations for Leaders By the end of this training participants will increase the awareness and enhance supervisory skills.
-Quezon City 15 25 Head Office and Regional Offices officers and employees July 11-14, 2023 Civil Service Institute

-Supervisory my Development Course Track 1 in CS y the end of nis training articipants vill develop nentoring and oaching skills f supervisors a relation with esc PRIME-HRM erformance Virtual via Zoom 10 25 Head Office and Regional Offices officers and employees July 11-14, 2023 Civil Service Institute Workforce pare Planning des with Career Development and the Succession Management con with the succession of the success Alanagement ystem y the end of his training articipants will evelop strategic nd measurable teps to achieve he goals and hitiatives oncerned with workforce lanning.
-Virtual via Zoom 17 33 Head Office and Regional Offices officers and employees August 7-9, 2023 Civil Service Institute

-TITLE OF TRAINING / OBJECTIVES VENUE PARTIC CIPANTS PARTICIPANTS DATE SERVICE PROVIDER SEMINAR MALE FEMALE Phoviden B. FUNCTIO NAL/TECHNICA L TRAIN INGS Webinar on Records Inventory and Disposition Administration By the end of this training participants will enhance the competence of participants on sound records management practices Virtual via Zoom 17 43 Regional Offices' officers and employees January 31, 2023 National Archives of the Philippines Continuing Education for GAD Focal Persons - GAD Agenda Setting By the end of this training participants will continuously strengthen the GAD Focal Point System to efficiently and effectively carry out duties and responsibilities.
-Virtual via Zoom 18 26 Head Office Regional Offices' officers and employees September 15, 2023 Philippine Commission on Women Re-orientation on the Competency- Based Human Resource System (CBHRS) Program By the end of this training participants will re-orient on the competency assessment process.
-Virtual via Zoom 15 35 Head Office and Regional Offices' officers and employees October 19-20, 2023 Civil Service Institute Training on Procurement This training aims to update all participants on recent GPPB and Procurement Virtual via Zoom 73 105 HO and RO's GAD, TWG, End User, and November 9-10, Government Procurement Policy Board issuances and procedures concerned employees
+TITLE OF TRAINING OBJECTIVES VENUE PARTIC CIPANTS PARTICIPANTS DATE SERVICE / SEMINAR MALE FEMALE PROVIDER Seminar on Personal Leadership By the end of this training, participants will be able to gain knowledge and skills on Personal Leadership.
+Online via Zoom 37 28 Head Office officers and employees April 18, 2023 Philippine Crop Insurance Corporation Developmental Conversations for Leaders By the end of this training, participants will increase the awareness and enhance supervisory skills.
+Quezon City 15 25 Head Office and Regional Offices officers and employees July 11-14, 2023 Civil Service Institute Supervisory Development Course Track 1 By the end of this training, participants will develop mentoring and coaching skills of supervisors in relation with CSC PRIME-HRM Performance Management System Virtual via Zoom 10 25 Head Office and Regional Offices officers and employees July 11-14, 2023 Civil Service Institute Workforce Planning with Career Development and Succession Management By the end of this training, participants will develop strategic and measurable steps to achieve the goals and initiatives concerned with workforce planning.
+Virtual via Zoom 17 33 Head Office and Regional Offices officers and employees August 7-9, 2023 Civil Service Institute B. FUNCTIO NAL/TECHNICA L TRAIN INGS Webinar on Records Inventory and Disposition Administration By the end of this training, participants will enhancethe competence of participants on sound records management practices Virtual via Zoom 17 43 Regional Offices' officers and employees January 31, 2023 National Archives of the Philippines Continuing Education for GAD Focal Persons - GAD Agenda Setting By the end of this training, participants will continuously strengthen the GAD Focal Point System to efficiently and effectively carry out duties and responsibilities.
+Virtual via Zoom 18 26 Head Office Regional Offices' officers and employees September 15, 2023 Philippine Commission on Women Re-orientation on the Competency- Based Human Resource System (CBHRS) Program By the end of this training, participants will be re-oriented on the competency assessment process.
+Virtual via Zoom 15 35 Head Office and Regional Offices' officers and employees October 19-20, 2023 Civil Service Institute Training on Procurement Management This training aims to update all participants on recent GPPB and Procurement Management issuances and procedures Virtual via Zoom 73 105 HO and RO's GAD, TWG, End User, and concerned employees November 9-10, 2023 Government Procurement Policy Board (GPPB) / PCIC